Jeff-Moorhead/JPong/README.md

 Modifications and Bugs
 ----------------------

-Please feel free to email me about problems with the game or suggestions for modifications.
+Please feel free to email me at jeff.moorhead1@gmail.com about problems with the game or suggestions for modifications.
 I'm always open to new ideas.